Sep 3, 2021, 11:03:20 AM CDT Feb 27, 2023, 3:18:58 PM CST

 Little girl visiting doctor Little girl visiting doctor

 Flu season comes around every fall and lasts through the winter.
 Each year, new strains of flu circulate in the community.
-The flu vaccine is tailored to the latest flu strains.
-That’s why it’s important that every member of your family over 6 months old gets the flu vaccine yearly.
+And the flu vaccine is updated and tailored annually to protect against the latest flu strains.
+That's why every family member over 6-months-old needs to get a flu shot every year.

 What can we expect for this year's flu season?

-The 2022-2023 flu vaccines are now available.
-The CDC recommends getting the flu shot in early fall, ideally before the end of October.
-It can take up to two weeks for antibodies to develop after you get the flu vaccine, so you'll want to make sure you and your kids get the vaccine before peak flu season hits.
+The 2024-2025 flu vaccines are now available.
+It can take up to two weeks for antibodies (proteins that protect you from harmful substances) to develop after you get your flu vaccine.
+So you'll want to make sure you and your kids get the vaccine early in the flu season.

-"If you miss that early window, you and your kids should still get the vaccine.
-It's better late than never, especially as flu season can sometimes stretch on for months," Dr. Sharma says.
-"With the COVID‑19 virus still circulating, it's more important than ever to get your flu shot and take every step you can to keep your family healthy."
+"But even if you miss the early window, you and your kids should still get the vaccine.
+It's better late than never, especially because flu season can sometimes stretch on for months," Dr. Sharma says.

-The CDC recommends the flu vaccine for everyone ages 6 months and older.
+The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for everyone ages 6 months and older.
 It's especially critical for your family to get vaccinated if someone in your home has a high risk of life-threatening flu complications.

 How effective will this year's flu vaccine be?